hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 ## Actions available:
 ### buy:
-Buys STEEMP with tokens.
+Buys tokens with STEEMP.
-The tokens that you are trying to exchange are locked into the smart contract.
+The STEEMP that you are trying to exchange are locked into the smart contract.

  - parameters:
-	- symbol (string): symbol of the token you want to buy the STEEMP with
+	- symbol (string): symbol of the token you want to buy
-	- quantity (number): quantity of STEEMP to buy
+	- quantity (number): quantity of tokens to buy
-	- price (number): number of tokens / STEEMP
+	- price (number): maximum number of STEEMP/token you are willing to pay

 - example:
 ```